 Mechanical Engineering Major

 To earn a Bachelor of Science degree at Cornell University in the Major of Mechanical Engineering, a student must complete the Common Curriculum of the College of Engineering together with the Mechanical Engineering Major Program.
 The requirements for under- and upper class years are given below.
-More information on electives, major approved electives, and courses can be found in alternate formats in the Engineering Handbook, in the Course Catalogue and on the Flowchart.
+More information on electives, major approved electives, and courses can be found in alternate formats in the Engineering Handbook, and in the Course Catalogue.

 |3||Introduction to Engineering (ENGRI 1xxx)||1|